 - Vines Planted: 1967 – 2004

 - Vine Training System: Guyot

-- Hand harvested October 1 – 10 into small crates
+- Hand harvested the 1st ten days of October into small crates

 - Fermented for 3 -4 weeks in stainless steel tanks at controlled temperature below 30º C